yarrouye/rest-toolbox/README.md

 given host.
 If you want even simpler, you can ask easy(1) to generate some functions for you.
 See Shortcut Trickery below.

-*Easy Cookery*
+*Easy Baking and Cooking*

+Passing the `-j` or `--json` option to easy(1) causes it to automatically insert the proper headers for interaction using JSON as the content type.

+In addition, if easy(1) is passed the `-B` or `--baked` argument it will take a number of command line arguments formatted as assignments and bake them into the proper data format to send them.

+    $ easy -B POST /persons name=Yves zipcode:=98004 company='Expedia, Inc.'

+will bake the data string `name=Yves&zipcode=98008&company=Expedia%2C%20Inc.` for submission, while

+    $ easy -B POST /persons name=Yves zipcode:=98004 company='Expedia, Inc.'

+will bake the following JSON object:

+    {
+        "name": "Yves",
+        "zipcode": 98004,
+        "company": "Expedia, Inc."
+    }

+The `:=` assignment tells easy(1) to use the value literally rather than to quote it as a string.

+To prevent baking, one can use `-W` or `--wet`.

 While by default easy(1) does very little to change one's typical exchange with an HTTP server, it can cook the server's responses if passed the `-C` option.
-Also, if it is passed the `-j` or `--json` option it will automatically insert the proper headers for interaction using JSON as the content type.

 Cooking the response has a big impact on what one sees.
 The response is cooked by easy(1) according to the following recipe: